-The Rarest and Most Coveted Map of China Published in the Seventeenth Century
+The Rarest and Most Coveted Map of China Published in the Sixteenth Century

-Striking example of De Jode's map of China, one of the earliest maps of China printed in Europe.
-It remains one of rarest maps of China from the seventeenth century, as it was included in De Jode's revised atlas, which was only printed once.
+Striking example of De Jode's map of China, one of the earliest maps of China printed in Europe and the first map to begin to show the emergence of Korea on a printed map.
+The map is one of rarest maps of China from the seventeenth century, as it was included in De Jode's revised atlas, which was only printed once.

 De Jode's map of China is the third western map of China, based on the Barbuda model, but recast in a north-south orientation.
 The map coverage has been shifted north to show north-eastern Tartary and Inner-Asia, presumably derived from Jesuit sources, although de Jode also acknowledges Juan Gonzalez de Mendoza and Giovanni Pietro de Maffei as sources for the map.
 According to Hong Kong University Library, this is the first European map to show the "emergent" shape of the Korean peninsula and the Gulf of Pecheli (Boahi).
 The Pearl River Estuary is also very detailed and outsized, perhaps reflecting its commercial importance for China.